Reg Birkett

-Reginald Halsey Birkett (28 March 1849 – 30 June 1898) was an English footballer who played for Clapham Rovers, as well as the English national side.
+Reginald Halsey Birkett (28 March 1849 – 30 June 1898) was an English footballer who played for Clapham Rovers, as well as the England national side.
 He also played international rugby union for England in 1871, in the first international rugby match.
 In this match he scored England's first try.

+In 1898, Birkett was suffering from diphtheria.
+In an apparent state of delirium, he leapt from a window and fell 20 ft to his death.
+A verdict of suicide whilst delirious was returned by the inquest on his death.

 Early life

 Reginald Halsey Birkett was born in London on 28 March 1849.
 He was baptised on 31 May 1849 in St Botolph Bishopsgate in the City of London.
 His parents were John Birkett (born 1816, Hackney, London) a surgeon, and Lucy Matilda Janson (born 1823 in Tottenham, London).
 Reginald got his middle name, Halsey, from his maternal grandfather Halsey Janson.
 He had a number of brothers and sisters including Percival (born 1851), Evelyn (born 1864), Arthus (born 1861) and Louis (born 1853).

 He was educated at William Jacob's school in Calne and Lancing College, for whom he later played club football.
 His brother was another rugby international, Louis Birkett.